-By Jonathan Weston
+Guest Blog by Jonathan Weston

 Chautauqua County is for Nature Lovers!
 The beautiful rolling hills, lakes, streams, and forests of Chautauqua County that inspired a young Roger Tory Peterson on his journey to become the preeminent naturalist of the 20th Century continue to inspire naturalists and nature lovers today.
 Whether you are new to the area or have hiked the region’s trails for years, you are sure to find an amazing place to visit on the Chautauqua County Visitors Bureau website section on Nature Attractions.
-Some of the highlights on this list include our local lakes, Panama Rocks Scenic Park, the Roger Tory Peterson Institute of Natural History, and the Jamestown Audubon Center and Sanctuary.
+Some of the highlights on this list include our local lakes, Panama Rocks Scenic Park, the Roger Tory Peterson Institute of Natural History, and the Jamestown Audubon Community Nature Center.

 Bordered by 50 miles of coastline along Lake Erie, Chautauqua County is home to amazing shoreline and beaches as well as four inland lakes (Chautauqua, Cassadaga, Findley, Bear) and many other ponds and streams.
 In Lake Erie, deep water fishing yields trophy size walleye and smallmouth bass while the lake’s inlets are excellent for fly fishing in spring and fall.
 The inland lakes are exceptional for walleye, bass, muskellunge and pan fish.
 Chautauqua County has much to offer whether you are on or to the water for fishing, watersports, or relaxation.